sagarsv04/PracticalMachineLearning/NLTK/README.md

 In method "shuffle_data()" use " encoding ='latin-1' " if you get utf-8 errors while read_csv() in pandas dataframe

-The file "train_test_neural_network.py" consit method "train_neural_network()" which uses lexicon.pickle created in data_preprocessing.py and trains the model
+The file "train_test_neural_network.py" consist method "train_neural_network()" which uses lexicon.pickle created in data_preprocessing.py and trains the model

 The model is saved as model.ckpt